MultiPaper/MultiPaper/README.md

 You can also [build it yourself](https://github.com/PureGero/MultiPaper#building)

 ## Building
+Requirements:
+- You need `git` installed, with a configured user name and email.
+   On windows you need to run from git bash.
+- You need `maven` installed
+- You need `jdk` 16+ installed to compile (and `jre` 16+ to run)

+Build instructions:
 1. Patch paper with: `./gradlew applyPatches`
 2. Build the multipaper jar with: `./gradlew paperclipJar`
 3. Get the multipaper jar from `build/libs`